History of state education in Queensland: Grammar schools

 Initially, the Department of Public Instruction opposed this extension of secondary education.
 The Under Secretary and General Inspector were both conservative men who believed that the Department had enough to do to implement compulsory, free and secular primary education.
 Furthermore, they felt that Queensland's economy was not ready for such an expansion of secondary education: "The State can only absorb a certain quantity of highly educated labour and if it spends the years of its young people in the pursuit of higher education, there will be a loss as these young people find themselves forced to fall into the ordinary avocations of life".
 Perhaps there were social reasons too for this fear of "over education".

-Despite these doubts, the Education Act of 1875 was amended in 1897 to allow additional subjects to be taught.
+Despite these doubts, the Education Act 1875 was amended in 1897 to allow additional subjects to be taught.
 Literature, science, algebra and geometry were added to the syllabus of sixth class, the highest in the primary school.
 Though this change affected a small minority of schools, it was the beginning of state secondary education in Queensland.

 Another area of development of secondary education was within the technical colleges.
 During the 1880s and the 1890s some of them provided night classes in grammar school subjects.
 By 1898 the Brisbane Central Technical College was providing a full secondary curriculum during the day, and in 1905 the South Brisbane Technical College opened a high school which prepared day students for the Sydney public examinations.
-In 1910 the Department of Public Instruction established separate day schools within the two Technical Colleges directly under their administration: Brisbane Central Technical College and Warwick Technical College.
+In 1910 the Department of Public Instruction established separate day schools within the two technical colleges directly under their administration: Brisbane Central Technical College and Warwick Technical College.
 Though strongly oriented towards technical education, and consequently not regarded as the first state high schools, these schools did prepare students for the Junior and Senior examinations of the University of Queensland.